VanbroekhovenStef/warehouse/README.md

 All editing of the game happens within the `Assets` folder.
 In there, you can find the following directories:
 - Art

-This folder contains all art that is used in the game, from animations, sprites (game objects) and tiles to create the world.
+This folder contains all art that is used in the game, from animations, sprites (custom game objects) and tiles to create the world.

 - Audio